Yu-Lingrui/DTAAD/README.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FYu-Lingrui%2FDTAAD&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=DTAAD&edge_flat=false)](https://hits.seeyoufarm.com)

 # DTAAD
-This repository supplements our paper "DTAAD: Dual Tcn-Attention Networks for Anomaly Detection in Multivariate Time Series Data" accepted in the "Knowledge-Based Systems".
-For more information, please see: https://doi.org/10.1016/j.knosys.2024.111849.
+This repository is a supplement to our preprint paper "DTAAD: Dual Tcn-Attention Networks for Anomaly Detection in Multivariate Time Series Data" published on arXiv.
+For more information, please see: https://arxiv.org/abs/2302.10753.
 This is a refactored version of the code used for results in the paper for ease of use.
 Follow the below steps to replicate each cell in the results table.

 ## Model
 ![DTANet](https://github.com/Yu-Lingrui/DTAAD/assets/83021418/e8e2cb4b-7a0c-4cc2-b960-b3a9f8e1de3f)